 Like all Tudor towns Grimsby suffered from outbreaks of the plague.
 There was a severe outbreak in 1590/91.

 In 1538 Henry VIII closed the two friaries in Grimsby.
 The nunnery and priory followed in 1539.

 In the late 18th century Grimsby revived a little and a new Town Hall was built in 1780.
 Then in 1796 an act of parliament formed a body of men who set about building new quays and deepening The Haven.

 GRIMSBY IN THE 19th CENTURY

 Grimsby boomed as a port during the 19th century.
-Iron, timber, wheat, hemp and flax were imported.
-In the later 19th century coal brought from the South Yorkshire coal field by rail was exported.
-Many emigrants passed through Grimsby on their way to America.
+Iron, timber, wheat, hemp, and flax were imported.
+In the late 19th century coal brought from the South Yorkshire coalfield by rail was exported.
+Many people passed through Grimsby on their way to America.

 By 1801 The Haven was deepened.
-However in the 2nd half of the 19th century it was reclaimed and new docks were built.
+However, in the 2nd half of the 19th century, it was reclaimed and new docks were built.
 Royal Dock was built in 1852.
 The Dock Tower was also built in 1852.
 Alexandra Dock and Union Dock were built in 1879.
 No 1 Fish Dock was built in 1856 and No 2 Fish Dock followed in 1877.
 No 3 Fish Dock was built in 1934.
-During the 19th century Grimsby fishing fleet greatly expanded.
+During the 19th century, The Grimsby fishing fleet greatly expanded.

 In 1854 a water company was formed to provide piped water (to those who could afford it).
 Also in the 1850s sewers were dug under Grimsby and new Town Hall was built in 1863.